qdraw/starsky/starsky/starsky/readme.md

 5.  `CameraTimeZone` - The timezone of the Camera, for example `Europe/Amsterdam` (defaults to your local timezone)

 ### Optional settings
-1. `Structure` - The structure that will be used when you import files, has a default fallback.
+1. `Structure` - The structure that will be used when you import files, _has a default fallback_.
-2. `ReadOnlyFolders` - Accepts a list of folders that never may be edited, defaults a empty list
+2. `ReadOnlyFolders` - Accepts a list of folders that never may be edited, _defaults a empty list_
 3. `AddMemoryCache` - Enable caching _(default true)_
      The only 2 build-in exceptions are when there are no accounts or you already logged in _(default false)_
 4. `AddSwagger` - To show a user interface to show al REST-services _(default false)_